bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

   optional formatting (which may not match the value returned via the `v-model` `update` event, which handles the modifiers).

 ## Debounce support

-As an alternative to the `lazy` modifier prop, `<b-form-textarea>` and `<b-form-input>` optionally support debouncing user input, updating the `v-model` after a period of idle time from when the last character was entered by the user (or a `change` event occurs).
+As an alternative to the `lazy` modifier prop, `<b-form-textarea>` optionally supports debouncing user input, updating the `v-model` after a period of idle time from when the last character was entered by the user (or a `change` event occurs).
 If the user enters a new character (or deletes characters) before the idle timeout expires, the timeout is re-started.

 To enable debouncing, set the prop `debounce` to any integer greater than zero.
 The value is specified in milliseconds.
 Setting `debounce` to `0` will disable debouncing.